skuttenkuler/bootstrap-portfolio/README.md

-# Basic Portfolio
+# Responsive Portfolio
-Portfolio project for Bootcamp which includes an About, Portfolio, and Contact Page.
+Responsive Portfolio project for Berklee Bootcamp which includes an About, Portfolio, and Contact Page.

 # Technologies
 * HTML